wapiti-scanner/wapiti/README.rst

 + blindsql (SQL injection vulnerabilities detected with time-based methodology)
 + buster (DirBuster like module)
 + crlf (CR-LF injection in HTTP headers)
-+ delay (Not an attack module, prints the 10 slowest to load webpages of the target)
 + exec (Code execution or command injection)
 + file (Path traversal, file inclusion, etc)
 + htaccess (Misconfigured htaccess restrictions)